Ankushdas178/GCCP-Solutions/Set Up and Configure a Cloud Environment in Google Cloud.md

+# Set Up and Configure a Cloud Environment in Google Cloud: Challenge Lab Solution :

-## * Run the following code lines/blocks one-by-one in the Cloud Shell:
+## Run the following code lines/blocks one-by-one in the Cloud Shell:

 - Firstly Let's Create Environment Variables: